Wildfire Relief:

 Uplifting the Experiences of Youth

-In response to the 2025 wildfires, PLUS ME Project is offering free storytelling workshops for high school students across Los Angeles.
+In response to the Los Angeles wildfires, PLUS ME Project is offering free storytelling workshops for high school students, parents, and educators across the city.

 Storytelling + Writing Workshops